Developmental Editing and Story Strategy Services

 • Tension and Causality: You're building tension scene by scene and making the reader want to know more.

-• POV and Style: You have the right POV for your novel, and the right style and word choices for your narrator.
+• POV and Style: You have the right POV for your novel, and your writing style is aligned, strong, and fitting of your narrator.

 Genres I Specialize In